pantheon-systems/documentation/source/content/guides/decoupled/overview/04-site.md

 ## Create a Front-End Site

-Select the guide below that meets your set up needs and follow the instructions carefully.
+Select the backend or frontend guide below that meets your configuration requirements and follow the instructions carefully.

 ### Backend Starters